delphix/dcs-for-azure-templates/dcsazure_Azure_Postgres_to_Azure_Postgres_discovery_pl/README.md

 ### Prerequisites

-1. Configure the hosted metadata database and associated Azure SQL service (version `V2025.01.15.0`+).
+1. Configure the hosted metadata database and associated Azure SQL service (version `V2026.01.20.0`+).
 2. Configure the DCS for Azure REST service.
 3. Configure the Azure PostgreSQL linked service.
    * It is helpful for the linked service to be parameterized with the following parameter:
-     * `databaseName` - database name in the linked service
+     * `LS_DATABASE` - database name in the linked service

 ### Importing

-There are several linked services that will need to be selected in order to perform the profiling and data discovery of your Azure PostgreSQL instance.
+There are several linked services that will need to be selected in order to perform the data discovery and profiling of your Azure PostgreSQL instance.

 These linked services types are needed for the following steps: